 Each black line represents a single election and shows how well the polls or betting markets did at predicting the eventual outcome.
 Higher numbers are better.
 In statistics terminology, they’re reporting the r-squared estimates for a group of linear models.

 The red line in each graph summarizes the various contests.
 The value for polls is 0.57; for the betting markets it’s 0.61.
 That’s not a big difference.
 And in the period 100-200 days before the first primary, the polls do significantly better than the markets.

-the informed opinion that Trump was politically ephemeral.
+Of course, the bettors’ failure in the 2016 GOP primary could be an anomaly.
+Maybe they hesitated to contradict the informed opinion that Trump was politically ephemeral.
 Maybe they thought that the strong elite GOP opposition would halt Trump’s rise.
 Such theories were lucrative in previous elections for those who shorted the protest candidates’ fleeting popularity.
 But they were wrong; the polls were right.

 One blogger, Daniel Bier, argues that the U.S. betting markets failed because they were too heavily regulated and allowed insufficient funds to be wagered to allow for weighting the competing accounts of the race — that is, the payoff wasn’t enough to weed out obtuse traders.
 He suggested that U.S. political prediction markets were therefore limited because bets were placed by a small number of traders reading the same stories and tweets, participating in the same conversations and adopting the same outlook.

 But that’s false.
 In both figures above, the data are drawn from both small, regulated U.S. markets (like Intrade, now defunct) and large, liquid foreign bookmakers.
 Foreign bookmakers and domestic markets’ predictions were pretty closely aligned, with both prices correlated at greater than 0.9.